erhant/lambda-0b10/docs/WEEK-2.md

 There is also the **Jacobian** form, which is a bit more efficient than projective.
 This is the form $(X, Y, Z)$ where $X, Y, Z \in \mathbb{F}_p$ and $Z \ne 0$.
 The point $(x, y)$ is represented as $(x, y, 1)$.
 To go from jacobian to affine, you can simply do $(X : Y : Z) \to (X/Z^2, Y/Z^3)$.

-There are many more representations, each with different levels of efficiency.
+> There are many more representations, each with different levels of efficiency.
+You can see different point representations for Short Weierstrass at <https://hyperelliptic.org/EFD/g1p/auto-shortw.html>.

 # Elliptic Curve Cryptography